jerry81/codeingame/AI/G08-WonderWoman/notes.md

+# general

 - when enemy is adjacent to level 3, and i can build on it, build on it so it gets removed from play
 - will need shortest paths to find shortest path to a 3
 - may need some "turns to win" logic
 - possible to get trapped.

+# wood 3 to wood 2

+- game continues after one "win"